shadowspawn/nvh/README.md

 - `lts`: newest Long Term Support official release
 - `latest`, `current`: newest official release

+There is an `auto` label to read the target version from a file in the current directory, or any parent directory. `nvh` looks for in order:

+- `.nvh-node-version`: version on single line.
+Custom to `nvh`.
+- `.node-version`: version on single line.
+Used by multiple tools: [node-version-usage](https://github.com/shadowspawn/node-version-usage)
+- `.nvmrc`: version on single line.
+Used by `nvm`.
+- `package.json`: use `engines` field to determine compatible `node`.
+Requires an installed version of `node`, and uses `npx semver` to resolve complex ranges.

 There is support for release streams:

 - `argon`, `boron`, `carbon`: codenames for LTS release streams